January 2025

 My first explorations stemmed from Natural Static, mirroring random pixels to reveal the inherent lack of randomness in their distribution.

-These tests were interesting at scale, but one thing I wanted to bring to Constant from my previous online work was an understanding of context.
-Most viewers will see the work as a thumbnail; where density does not translate well.
+These tests were interesting, but one thing I wanted to bring to Constant from my previous work with Natural Static was an understanding of the context.
+Most viewers will encounter the work as a thumbnail on a NFT marketplace, where density gets lost.

-I reduced the grid of pixels to a line traced through random points, drawing a line through the set, and then imperfectly mirrored these points to create asymmetry.
-I was reminded of my choreographic work, how working with two dancers becomes so much more relationally charged than working with more.
+I reduced the grid of pixels to a line traced through random points, and then mirrored this line, adding small random variations.
+The two figures reminded me of my choreographic work, how having only two dancers on stage drew thoughts to the relationship between them.

-I also explored pixel-like forms, with some Harm van den Dorpel-esque imperfect symmetry studies, but these felt like territory I had explored before, with Proof of Work and Natural Static.
+I also explored pixel grid forms, with some Harm van den Dorpel-esque imperfect symmetry studies, but this level of density felt like territory I had explored before, with Proof of Work and Natural Static.

-Working with rectangles and rotation, a clear relational dynamic became visible; who takes more space, who is leaning on who, where is the connection?
-I also liked how the rotation broke the cartesian grid of so much generative work, and how its simplicity resisted the tendency to complexity in digital art.
+I began working with rectangles and rotation, and saw a clear relational dynamic between them; who takes more space, who is leaning on who, where is the connection?

-One of my first works, Shadowing, is a good example of this.
-The system captures the movements of people under a streetlamp, and plays them back with a delay.
-The visual of silhouettes is in service of the recognition of oneself and others, and the greatest joy I received from the project was not creating the visual language of it but was in watching people play under the lamp.
+Shadowing is a good example of this.
+The system captures the movements of people under a streetlamp, and plays them back as shadows.
+The visual of language of the work is there to signal that your participation was recorded, and to show you the movements and gestures others performed under the lampl.
+The greatest joy of the project was not in creating the visual language of it but was in watching people play under the lamp.

 My favourite works from the NFT canon are not those that make pretty pictures with code; they are those that use the affordances of the blockchain to create propositions with pleasing tension; Stevie P’s Money Making Opportunity, or Rhea Myers Proof of Existence come to mind.